skip to Main Content

 The Berlin Prize Application

-Please note that artists, composers, and poets are selected through invitation-only competitions.
+Please note that we do not accept project proposals in mathematics or the natural sciences, and that we select artists, composers, and poets through invitation-only competitions.

 General Fellowship FAQs